drvinceknight/list-of-dev-things/README.md

 ### Windows

+If you are using Windows, you have several choices for your terminal program:

+- The original Command Prompt runs commands and scripts in the MS-DOS scripting language.
+It's old, but there's lots of material online to help you
+- Windows Powershell is built into all modern versions of Windows and gives you a far superior, modern, object-oriented scripting language and a far better terminal.
+- If you want to use a Linux based interface to your Windows machine, you can install [Cygwin](https://www.cygwin.com/) which will give you most of the common Linux tools and commands.
-If you are using Windows I know very little about how to help you.
-I would recommend using [cloud.sagemath](https://cloud.sagemath.com/) which gives you a linux environment in the cloud with a terminal, text editor and various other things.
+- You could also use [cloud.sagemath](https://cloud.sagemath.com/) which gives you a linux environment in the cloud with a terminal, text editor and various other things.

+For your text editor, both [atom](https://atom.io/), [sublime](http://www.sublimetext.com/) and [geany](http://www.geany.org/) will all work perfectly.
+If you are using Cygwin, you can also use Vim.

 ### Communication